HunterBelanger/abeille/README.md

 # Abeille - A Monte Carlo Transport Code

-Abeille is a 3D multi-group Monte Carlo transport code which solves the Boltzmann neutron transport equation for fixed-source, k-eigenvalue, and neutron noise problems.
+Abeille is a 3D Monte Carlo transport code which solves the Boltzmann neutron transport equation for fixed-source, k-eigenvalue, and neutron noise problems.

 All problem parameters such as geometry, materials, and simulation settings are controlled through a single YAML input file.
 Several examples of such files are